Want to hike Potato Chip Rock? Here’s everything you need to know.

-Since we’ve moved to San Diego, we’ve made it a priority to check out all the popular hiking trails in the area.
-Most of the popular hikes are easy to access, well maintained, and offer great views of the city.
+Since moving to San Diego, we’ve prioritized checking out all the popular hiking trails in the area.
+Most of the popular hikes are easy to access, well-maintained, and offer great city views.
 Mount Woodson also rewards you with a photo with Potato Chip Rock, one of the most photographed landmarks in San Diego County.

 This hike has been highly recommended by many people and has been on our bucket list ever since we heard about it.
 We’ve seen plenty of photos of people on Potato Chip Rock bragging about how they conquered their fear of heights, which so happens to be something I’m working on.

 The hike begins at the Lake Poway parking lot, which is a popular place to hang out.
 There is a trail around the lake, a large park, and fishing/boat rentals.

 The trail starts off following the path around the lake.
 Right at the start you ascend and descend a little hill to get to the Mount Woodson trail.
 Once you reach this portion, you immediately begin your climb.
 Then you climb, and climb, and climb – a great butt workout for sure!